-How to build an indoor grow room step by step:
+How to build the perfect indoor grow room step by step:

 Growing cannabis indoors is hugely fulfilling.
 Get your indoor grow room right and you can crop continuously: get it wrong and you will have an expensive hobby that never quite fulfills its potential.

 So where do most people go wrong when growing quality interior weed?
 Well obviously there’s a great deal involved in the actual growing and flowering stages, but surprisingly many people fail before they’ve even started their plants.

 We get it.
 Even if you’re an experienced outdoor gardener, building your first indoor grow room can be tricky if you don’t understand the whys as well as the whats of the equipment you need to use.
 Hopefully our guide helps (click here to read this).
 But since writing this guide I’ve recently set up a new grow room and thought some practical tips might help.
 If you have any pointers we’ve missed, please comment – despite establishing several indoor grows over the years, there’s always something new to learn!